milka77/z-services/README.md

 * About Me - A brief description of the company and from the owner.
 * F.A.Q.s - Frequently asked questions about window cleaning and the company.
 * Contact form - Allows users to fill and submit the form to request a free quotation for their windows will be cleaned.
-* Collapsable menu at mobile version of the site.
+* Collapsible menu at the mobile version of the site.

 ### Features left to Implement